 Want a DJI drone?
 You'd better start saving up.
 Or perhaps not, as the brand's new, wallet-friendly compact drone is now available to buy in the UK and the rest of Europe.
 The price tag of only £269 makes it cheaper than anything in DJI's lineup.

-DJI is the brand behind almost all of today's best drones (although this January it's finally got some competition – head to our Autel Evo Nano review to find out if this mini drone can take out the master).
-The Mini SE is part of the brand's compact series of drones, which includes the current flagship DJI Mini 2.
+DJI is the brand behind almost all of today's best drones (although in January 2022 its finally got some competition in the shape of the Autel Evo Nano and Autel Evo Lite Plus).
+The Mini SE is part of the brand's compact series of drones, which includes the DJI Mini 2 and DJI Mini 3 Pro (released May 2022).
 As well as boasting a more affordable price tag than the rest of the fleet, these dinky birds' appeal lies in the fact that they weigh in at under 250g, which means they're subject to fewer fiddling licensing rules.

 At £419, the Mini 2 is too pricey to feature in our best cheap drones guide… but ringing in at under £300 the Mini SE is a shoo-in.
 It's been on shelves in Latin America and Asia Pacific since summer 2021, but only now it is available to buy in Europe.